-Gisborne District Council operates registered summer campgrounds during daylight savings months.
+Summer camping grounds operated by Gisborne District Council during daylight savings months only.

-The summer campgrounds are now open until Sunday 3 April 2016.
+All summer camp sites are open until Sunday 4 April 2021

 |Cost||Nights - rubbish bags issued|